raworiginal/intro-to-markdown-lab/tutorial.md

 ## Required Tools

-Like with your dev environment, you need to gather the right tools for the job.
+Like your dev environment, you need to gather the right tools for the job.
 To brew your l33tCoff33, you will need:

 - a Chemex Brewer
 - Chemex Coffee Filters